Share the story of an expedition

-Agriculture around volcanoes thrive in the productive soil.
+Agriculture around volcanoes thrives in the productive soil.
 Coffee grows particularly well around Santa María.

-A blank sidecar is added to the pane.
+A blank slide is added to the pane.

-- Click Add image and choose hotsprings.jpg.
+- Click Add media and click Add image or video.
+Choose hotsprings.jpg.
 Add the following sidecar text:

 Hot springs are common in this region because of the geothermal activity near volcanoes.
 Tourists and locals alike can relax and enjoy the beautiful landscapes.